 Specific volume and compression ratio

 Specific volume is the volume per gram of plastic (measured as 3 centimeters per gram).
 The compressibility is the ratio of the volume or specific volume of the plastic powder to the plastic parts (the value is always greater than 1).
 They can be used to determine the size of the die loading chamber.
-The large value requires a large volume of the charging chamber, and at the same time, it indicates that the plastic powder is filled with more air, difficult to exhaust, long forming cycle and low productivity.
+The large value requires a large volume of the charging chamber, and at the same time, it indicates that the plastic powder is filled with more air, is difficult to exhaust, long forming cycle, and has low productivity.
 Small specific volume is more conducive to ingot pressing.

 Moisture and volatile matter content

 Plastics contain varying degrees of moisture and volatile matter content.
-Excessive moisture leads to increased fluidity, easy to overflow, long retention time, increased shrinkage, easy to produce corrugated, warping and other defects, affecting the mechanical and electrical properties of plastic parts.
+Excessive moisture leads to increased fluidity, easy to overflow, long retention time, increased shrinkage, easy to produce corrugated, warping, and other defects, affecting the mechanical and electrical properties of plastic parts.
 But when the plastic is too dry will also lead to poor liquidity forming difficulties, so different plastic should be preheated according to the requirements of drying, for the plastic with strong hygroscopicity especially in the wet season even after preheating should prevent the clearing damp.

-In mold design, for materials with fast hardening speed and short flow state, attention should be paid to convenient loading, loading and unloading of inserts, and the selection of reasonable forming conditions and operations to avoid premature hard warping or insufficient hardening, leading to bad forming of plastic parts.
-The hardening speed is related to the type of plastic, the thickness of the wall, the shape of the plastic parts and the temperature of the mold.
-Proper preheating should be maintained so that the plastic can give full play to the condition of maximum fluidity, as far as possible to improve the speed of its hardening, generally high preheating temperature, long time (within the allowable range) will speed up the hardening, especially the prepressing billet by high frequency preheating the hardening speed is significantly accelerated.
+In-mold design, for materials with fast hardening speed and short flow state, attention should be paid to convenient loading, loading, and unloading of inserts, and the selection of reasonable forming conditions and operations to avoid premature hard warping or insufficient hardening, leading to bad forming of plastic parts.
+The hardening speed is related to the type of plastic, the thickness of the wall, the shape of the plastic parts, and the temperature of the mold.
+Proper preheating should be maintained so that the plastic can give full play to the condition of maximum fluidity, as far as possible to improve the speed of its hardening, generally high preheating temperature, long time (within the allowable range) will speed up the hardening, especially the pressing billet by high frequency preheating the hardening speed is significantly accelerated.
 In addition, high forming temperature and long compression time will increase the hardening rate.
 Therefore, the hardening rate can be adjusted preheating or forming conditions to give appropriate control.
-Hardening speed should also be suitable for the requirements of forming methods, such as injection, extrusion molding should be required in the plasticization, filling chemical reaction is slow, slow hardening should maintain a long time flow state, but when full of the cavity in high temperature, high pressure should be rapid hardening.
+Hardening speed should also be suitable for the requirements of farming methods, such as injection, extrusion molding should be required in the plasticization, filling chemical reaction is slow, slow hardening should maintain a long time flow state, but when full of the cavity in high temperature, high pressure should be rapid hardening.